WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 `wp.data.select('core').hasFinishedResolution( 'getEntityRecords', [ 'postType', 'page', { search: 'home' } ] )`

-It takes the name of the selector and the arguments, and returns either `true` if the data was already loaded or `false` it we’re still waiting.
+It takes the name of the selector and the arguments and returns either `true` if the data was already loaded or `false` it we’re still waiting.
 Let’s add it to `wp.data.useSelect`:

 ```js